Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Acoustic model (SoundAQnet) experiment

+The duration of AEs may vary between a few tens of milliseconds, such as bird chirps, and several minutes, such as music. \mybluehl{AQs along the valence dimension, \emph{ISOP}, may be determined by short sounds that are identified as calming or annoying.
+AQs that are aligned with high arousal, high \emph{ISOE}, such as \emph{eventful}, \emph{chaotic}, and \emph{vibrant}, are related to multiple changes in the sound environment and require longer time windows to be identified.
+This ablation study aims to explore whether these expected relationships can be linked to the kernel sizes used in different branches.}

-The performance of SoundAQnet with single-scale kernel branches is shown in Table \ref{tab:multi_timescale} \#1-\#4.
-When the convolution kernel size is 7, for ASC, the model achieves the best result, while for AEC, it slightly outperforms models with single-scale convolution kernels in other sizes.
-For the convolution branch with a kernel size of 3, 5, 7, and 9 in SoundAQnet, the RFS of each branch's last convolution layer relative to the input acoustic features is 76, 144, 212, and 280, respectively.
-The corresponding audio length time is shown in Table \ref{tab:multi_timescale}.
-Taking branch $S_2$ with a kernel size of 5 as an example, if the input audio length is less than 1.44\textit{s}, SoundAQnet including $S_2$ will not work.
-From \#1 to \#3 in Table \ref{tab:multi_timescale}, when the kernel size is increased from 3 to 7, that is, the RFS of SoundAQnet is increased from 0.76\textit{s} to 2.12\textit{s}, SoundAQnet's performance on ASC is correspondingly improved, but continuing to increase the kernel size does not lead to higher accuracy.
-This means that for ASC and AEC tasks, the RFS at 2.12\textit{s} is an appropriate resolution for SoundAQnet.
+Table \ref{tab:multi_timescale} shows the performance of SoundAQnet using features with different scales.
+The scale of features, i.e., the convolution receptive field size (RFS), is determined by the convolution kernel size.
+The performance of SoundAQnet with single-scale kernel branches is shown in \#1-\#4 of Table \ref{tab:multi_timescale}.
+For the convolution branch with a kernel size of 3, 5, 7, and 9, the RFS of each branch's last convolution layer relative to the input acoustic features is 76, 144, 212, and 280, respectively.
+The corresponding RFS in seconds is shown in Table \ref{tab:multi_timescale}.
+From \#1 to \#3, when the kernel size is increased from 3 to 7, that is, the RFS is increased from 0.76\textit{s} to 2.12\textit{s}, SoundAQnet's performance on ASC and AEC is improved, but continuing to increase the kernel size does not lead to higher accuracy.